olange/hamster-to-harvest/README.md

 ## Status

 Alpha stage, working executable.
-Defining the mapping requires hacking the sources.
+Defining the mapping requires hacking the sources (see below).

 Look at the [develop](https://github.com/olange/hamster-to-harvest-csv/tree/develop) branch for the latest state of the sources.